Guides

 };

-The validator.js library offers an isEmail helper function.
-This function encapsulates a well-maintained regex and includes flags for dozens of edge cases, which removes the need to manage the pattern yourself.
+The library "validator.js" includes an "isEmail" helper function.
+This function encapsulates a well-maintained regex pattern and handles dozens of edge-case flags, as detailed in guides on the topic.

-You can add it to your project with npm i validator.
+You can add it to your project with "npm i validator".
 After tree-shaking, its bundle size is approximately 21 KB.
-The check is a pure function, so you can memoize it.
+The code shows how to import and use the "isEmail" function inside the "onChange" handler.
+Because the check is a pure function, you can memoize it or move it to a form context without side effects.

 import isEmail from 'validator/lib/isEmail';